New York Academy of Sciences: History

 Founded on January 29, 1817, the New York Academy of Sciences was originally called the Lyceum of Natural History.
-Attended by the academy's founder and first president, Samuel L. Mitchill, the first meeting of the Lyceum took place at the College of Physicians and Surgeons, located on Barclay Street near Broadway in lower Manhattan.
-Within a few months of the first meeting, the Lyceum moved to the New York Institution (located on the northwest corner of Broadway and Chambers Street) and began its first activities—hosting lectures, collecting natural history specimens, and establishing a library.
+The first meeting, attended by the academy's founder and first president Samuel L. Mitchill took place at the College of Physicians and Surgeons in lower Manhattan.
+Within a few months, the Lyceum moved to the New York Institution (located on the northwest corner of Broadway and Chambers Street) and began activities including lectures, specimen collection, and a library.
 In 1823, the Lyceum began publishing its own scientific journal, Annals of the Lyceum of Natural History of New York, which, in 1876, was renamed Annals of the New York Academy of Sciences.
 By 1826 the Lyceum owned "the richest collection of reptiles and fish in the country."

 A fire in 1866 destroyed the collection.
-Following the fire, the academy turned its focus away from collecting and natural history to the ever-specializing domains of scientific research and inquiry, community outreach, and involvement in the scientific endeavors of the main scientific organizations in New York City.
-This included the dissemination of scientific information at all levels—from a curious public to specialized science societies, colleges, and universities.
+Following the fire, the academy turned its focus toward scientific research and inquiry, community outreach, and collaboration.
+Activities included dissemination of scientific information to the community.
+Early Academy members played prominent roles in the establishment of New York University in 1831 and the American Museum of Natural History in 1869, and the New York Botanical Garden.

-From the outset, the New York Academy of Sciences' membership was unusual among scientific societies in the 19th century because its democratic structure allowed all to join, from laypeople to professional scientists, clinicians, and engineers.
-The membership has always included a mix of scientists, business people, academics, government workers, and members of the general public.
+From its early years, the New York Academy of Sciences' membership included a mix of scientists, business people, academics, government workers, and members of the general public.
 Prominent members have included United States Presidents (Thomas Jefferson and James Monroe), as well as many notable scientists and scholars, including Asa Gray (who served as the superintendent of the academy starting in 1836), John James Audubon, Alexander Graham Bell, Thomas Edison, Louis Pasteur, Charles Darwin, Nikola Tesla, Margaret Mead (who served for a time as the vice president of the academy), Rosalyn Sussman Yalow, Elizabeth Blackburn, and Jennifer Doudna.
 Prior to 1877, the academy only admitted men, but on November 5, 1877, it elected Erminnie A. Smith the first female member.
 June Bacon-Bercey was the first African-American, and female African-American, member of the Academy.
-Members, Honorary Members, Corresponding Members, and Fellows have included many renowned scientists—including dozens of Nobel Prize laureates over the years.
+Members, Honorary Members, Corresponding Members, and Fellows have included many scientists—including Nobel Prize laureates.